 All stakeholders involved in the industry have a role to play.
-As a manufacturer, end-of-life recycling should be considered at all the stages of product development, especially designing.
-This will ensure that mattresses can be recycled in a cost-effective manner, skipping the landfills altogether.
+As a manufacturer, end-of-life recycling should be considered at all stages of product development, especially design.
+This will ensure that mattresses can be recycled cost-effectively, skipping the landfills altogether.

 Retailers are the trusted mediators of the industry.
 They can sensitise customers, facilitate pick-ups and choose to do business with responsible entities.
-Customer’s demand and interest drives the market.
+Customer demand and interest drive the market.
 By showing support for recycling efforts and participating in the same they can help make the process mainstream and bring down the costs.

 With the Ernakulam launch, ISPF aims to take things a notch up.
 They have an agency of 7000+ people to undertake the mission.
 The campaign is also being pushed as a buyback drive.

 Looking at the adverse situation of the landfill and mattress dynamic, ISPF in association with IPUA decided to take up a proactive approach to the problem.
 Thus. was born the Mattress Circular Journey initiative, aimed at establishing sustainable mechanisms to deal with end-of-cycle mattresses.
 Through this, ISPF intends to promote the Indian Mattress Industry as a green industry.